mathvalenza/nubank-app/README.md

 ## Running on Android device

-Once you have [all dependencies](https://docs.rocketseat.dev/ambiente-react-native/introducao) installed
+Make sure you have [all dependencies](https://docs.rocketseat.dev/ambiente-react-native/introducao) installed and your device is on [developer mode](https://developer.android.com/studio/debug/dev-options).

-First, install the app on your device in development mode
+First, install the app

 ### `react-native run-android`